Kacper-Lubisz/TrayMaster/README.md

 The project was developed using JetBrains WebStorm, and includes configuration files for both ESLint and WebStorm code inspectors.

+## Hosting
+The project, by default, is configured to run at `https://traymaster.herokuapp.com` and deploy automatically to Heroku on all commits to the `master` branch.
+This is configured in `static.json`.
+There's also configuration in place for Firebase static hosting (though certain routing features won't work on static hosts): this can be found in `firebase.json`.

 ## Contributing
 If you wish to contribute to this project, please fork this repository and make Pull requests!